Published by: Julia

 Ken absolutely does not do this.
 Sure, he uses the internet for his initial research.
 Then well known academic sources.

 But, importantly, he takes things a couple of steps further.
 He goes to the archives and pulls information directly from there.

 There are plenty of archives to dig into.
 Many of which will allow you to use what you find free of charge.

-Top of the list is libraries and museums.
-Followed by newspapers, institutions, charities and companies are other good sources.
+At the top of the list are libraries and museums.
+Followed by newspapers, institutions, charities, and companies are other good sources.

 Plus, you should never underestimate what private

 I learned a huge amount about how to access these archives and get the most out of them.
 But, you must not underestimate how long this process can take.
 Sure, you will get a lot of information, but, you are going to have to distill it all down to get what you need.
 This is crazy time-consuming.